mikenguyen13/data_analysis/19-experiment.Rmd

 ## Rerandomization

--   Since randomization only balances baseline covariates on average, imbalance in covairates due to random chance can still happen.
+-   Since randomization only balances baseline covariates on average, imbalance in variables due to random chance can still happen.

 -   In case that you have a "bad" randomization (i.e., imbalance for important baseline covariates), [@morgan2012rerandomization] introduce the idea of rerandomization.